flupke/freeze-requirements/README.rst

 Examples
 --------

-Create a frozen versions of two requirements files (they will be named ``requirements-frozen.txt`` and ``requirements2-frozen.txt`` in this example, the ``-frozen`` suffix can be customized with ``--separate-requirements-suffix``)::
+Create frozen versions of two requirements files (they will be named ``requirements-frozen.txt`` and ``requirements2-frozen.txt`` in this example, the ``-frozen`` suffix can be customized with ``--separate-requirements-suffix``)::